dart-lang/build/docs/hot_module_reloading.md

 DOM is not in the same state you application will assume it is.

 To resolve this situation you need to implement `hot$onDestroy` hook, to restore the state of DOM your application expect.
-You may allso change your initial code to handle all possible stated of DOM, but it may have impact on production performance or behavior, while HMR hooks will be just optimized out by dart2js as unused.
+You may also change your initial code to handle all possible stated of DOM, but it may have impact on production performance or behavior, while HMR hooks will be just optimized out by dart2js as unused.